 However, the iOS app is missing a kill switch, IPv6 and DNS leak protection, split-tunneling (although most VPNs don’t support split-tunneling on iOS), and there’s no in-app explanations for its settings — I had to do my own research to figure out that I should use Alternative Connection Mode when I was unable to connect to a server with IKEv2.

 To be honest, there are better iOS apps out there.
 For example, ExpressVPN’s iOS app has some of the fastest speeds on the market, robust security features, and unblocks tons of streaming services.
-And Private Internet Access’s iOS app has a built-in kill switch and faster protocols (OpenVPN and WireGuard) than IPVanish.
+And Private Internet Access’s iOS app has a built-in kill switch.

 Overall, IPVanish’s iOS app is missing some key features and fast protocols, but it’s secure and easy to use.